 Other harbors in Auckland: Manukau Harbour and Pine Harbour

-Auckland Art Gallery demonstrates a wide collection of national & global art and artefacts.
+If you’re wondering about what to do in Auckland then head to Auckland Art Gallery that demonstrates a wide collection of national & global art and artefacts.
 Located near hilltop Albert Park, it is one of the famous places to see in Auckland.
 Renowned works of artists all over the world are displayed here.

 Opening hours: 10 am to 5 pm | Guided Gallery Tours at 11:30 am and 1.30 pm

-The War Memorial Museum is one of the most spectacular sightseeing places in Auckland.
+The War Memorial Museum is one of the most spectacular sightseeing places in Auckland if you’re looking for what to do in Auckland.
 This vintage museum building of spellbinding architecture was founded in 1929.
 It showcases images & objects of historical wars, New Zealand’s military expeditions, treaties signed, and victories.

 Opening hours: 10 am to 5 pm